Kish Bank: Proposed windfarm

 In late 1999, the Department of Marine and Natural Resources awarded licenses to allow studies to be carried out on the Kish and Bray Banks in relation to the construction of a proposed offshore wind farm.
 Press reports at the time suggested that 100 or more wind turbines could be erected.
 As of March 2001, it was reported that the ESB Group had been afforded a foreshore licence to undertake related surveys.

 By late 2020, the proposed development (titled the "Dublin Array" project) was associated with the Irish company Saorgus Energy and German energy company RWE.
 In December 2022, the Department of the Environment granted 'Maritime Area Consent' (MAC) to RWE and Saorgus Energy, to progress the Dublin Array wind farm, to be "located on the Kish Bank and Bray Bank, roughly 10km off the coast of south Co Dublin and Co Wicklow".
 If built as planned it would "comprise between 45 and 61 wind turbines with capacity to generate between 600 and 900 megawatts of renewable energy".
-Following MAC approval, "RWE is now required to submit a planning application to An Bord Pleanála".
+A planning application was submitted to An Bord Pleanála in February 2025.

-Burials at sea

-At the time when the Department of the Marine permitted burial at sea (of people who had died on land), they normally required the burial to occur at the Kish Bank where the tides are strong, and where the sands are always moving.